TheThingsNetwork/docs/_content/devices/node/quick-start.md

     > Replace `REPLACE_ME` with either `TTN_FP_EU868` or `TTN_FP_US915` depending on the frequency plan of your device.

-2. Select **Sketch > Upload** `Ctrl/⌘ U` to upload the sketch.
+2. Select **Sketch > Upload** to upload the sketch.

-    > Uploads might fail if the Serial Monitor is open or if the IDE lost track of [the port you selected](#connect-your-device).
-Close the monitor, check the port selection and try again.
-If it still fails, check [Arduino Troubleshooting](https://www.arduino.cc/en/Guide/Troubleshooting#toc1).
+    > Uploads may fail if the Serial Monitor is open or if the IDE lost track of [the port you selected](#connect-your-device).
+Close the serial monitor, check the port selection and try again.
+If it still fails, check [Arduino Troubleshooting](https://www.arduino.cc/en/Guide/Troubleshooting#toc1), or [the troubleshooting page](troubleshooting.html).

-2. Within 10 seconds, select **Tools > Serial Monitor** `Ctrl/⌘ Shift M` to open the [Serial Monitor](https://www.arduino.cc/en/Guide/Environment#toc12).
+2. Within 10 seconds, select **Tools > Serial Monitor** to open the [Serial Monitor](https://www.arduino.cc/en/Guide/Environment#toc12).

     Soon, it should print a list of information: